-The governance model implementation plan first developed in D3.4, and updated with this document, defines and structures logical steps towards transforming the ECHO Consortium into a sustainable and adaptive Collaborative Networked Organisation (CNO).
-In this regard, D3.4 (and its updates, incl. the current D3.14) can be considered as the design of a change management initiative to be implemented in a gradual manner.
-This change management initiative will facilitate the introduction of change, train the involved people, test and improve new processes and structures, thus providing a smooth transition to the envisaged organisation and overcoming possible organisational resistance to change.
+The objective of the deliverable D3.4: Governance model implementation plan is to define and structure logical steps towards transforming the ECHO Consortium into a sustainable and adaptive Collaborative Networked Organisation (CNO).
+In this regard, D3.4 can be considered as the design of a change management initiative to be implemented in a gradual manner in order to introduce change, train the involved people, test and improve new processes and structures, thus providing a smooth transition to the envisaged organisation and overcoming possible organisational resistance to change.